 Surface tunnels destroy the landscaping of lawns.
 It can be difficult to mow over these ridges and they appear unsightly.
 Moles do not directly eat plants, but their tunneling can destroy them.
 As a mole searches for earthworms beneath the lawn, it exposes the roots of the grass as well as other yard plants.
 This causes the plants to dry out and die.
 However, moles can be beneficial by eating white grub and other insect pests, as well as by naturally aerating the lawn.
 If left alone, a mole may continue to inhabit a lawn and dig surface tunnels in search of food.

 Weekly Pest Control Deals

-Victor 0645 Mole Trap Plunger Style Free Shipping New
+Victor 0631 Out OSight Mole Trap Free Shipping New

 The most effective method of mole control is trapping.
 The three main traps work in a similar manner.
 These traps are the Scissor Jawed, Harpoon, and Choker Loop traps.
 Traps are placed directly above surface tunnels and are set off when a mole uses the tunnel and disturbs the roof.
 General use rodent bait is ineffective with moles because moles do not eat grain.
 Effective mole bait is in the form of a worm and is infused with Bromethalin.
 Bait should be placed in surface tunnels.